ykelty/SentimentAnalysis/README.md

 The program trains and evaluates multiple machine learning models (Perceptron, SVM, Logistic Regression, and Naïve Bayes), while optimizing for accuracy, precision, recall, and F1-score.

-Pandas, NLTK, and Scikit-learn packages are used
+Pandas, NLTK, and Scikit-learn packages are used.